skyzh/mini-lsm/mini-lsm-book/src/week1-04-sst.md

 ## Bonus Tasks

-* **Explore different SST encoding and layout.** For example, in the [Lethe](https://disc-projects.bu.edu/lethe/) paper, the author adds secondary key support to SST.
+* **Explore different SST encoding and layout.** For example, in the [Lethe: Enabling Efficient Deletes in LSMs](https://disc-projects.bu.edu/lethe/) paper, where the author adds secondary key support to SST.
   * Or you can use B+ Tree as the SST format instead of sorted blocks.
 * **Index Blocks.** Split block indexes and block metadata into index blocks, and load them on-demand.
 * **Index Cache.** Use a separate cache for indexes apart from the data block cache.